ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/elasticsearch.rst

   error which doesn't necessarily mean that the Elasticsearch server itself is critical.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``elasticsearch_cluster_initializing_shards``, the number of initializing
   shards.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``elasticsearch_cluster_number_of_nodes``, the number of nodes in the cluster.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``elasticsearch_cluster_number_of_pending_tasks``, the number of pending tasks.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``elasticsearch_cluster_relocating_shards``, the number of relocating shards.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``elasticsearch_cluster_unassigned_shards``, the number of unassigned shards.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``elasticsearch_documents``, the number of documents.